 In September 2015, the vision and objectives were presented to the residents and a representative of SMBC at the AGM and update meeting held at Woodford Community, which was open to all.
 The local MP attended.

 5.8.
-Consultation on Draft Policies, 2016 -2017
+Presentation to Local Area Committee, 2016